WalletScrutiny/WalletScrutinyCom/_posts/2019-11-01-how-it-started.md

 I will skip looking into verifiable builds if it's not an actual wallet.

-Depending on feeback, this might turn into a permanent project monitoring all wallets and providing in depth security audits or it might just be a blog about a few wallets and their state around the end of 2019.
+Depending on feedback, this might turn into a permanent project monitoring all wallets and providing in depth security audits or it might just be a blog about a few wallets and their state around the end of 2019.